ArnePannemans/Chain-of-Zoom/research_plan.md

 ## Ideas

-- Switch to TSD-S for better super resolution
+- Switch to TSD-SR for better super resolution.
+Not highest prio.
 - Implement better prompting techniques
 - Explore using a better Vision-Language Model (VLM)
 - Create a UI to select the region to zoom in on